 - The test draws on literature in English from the British Isles, the United States and other parts of the world.
 It also contains a few questions on major works, including the Bible, translated from other languages.

 - The test emphasizes authors, works, genres and movements.
-The questions may be classified into two groups: factual and critical.
+The questions may be classified into two groups: factual and analytical.

 - The factual questions may require a test taker to identify characteristics of literary or critical movements, to assign a literary work to the period in which it was written, to identify a writer or work described in a brief critical comment, or to determine the period or author of a work on the basis of the style and content of a short excerpt.

-- The critical questions test the ability to read a literary text perceptively.
+- The analytical questions test the ability to read a literary text perceptively.
 Students are asked to examine a given passage of prose or poetry and to answer questions about meaning, form and structure, literary techniques, and various aspects of language.

 The approximate distribution of questions according to content categories is indicated by the following outline.